UNINETTSigma2/documentation/software/application_guides/paraview_x11.md

 ## X Server for running the application

-You first need to download an X server so the GUI can be forwarded and you can interact with ParaView.<br><br>
+You first need to download an X server so the GUI can be forwarded and you can interact with ParaView.
-**For Windows, you can use Xming or VcXsrv:** If you use the latter, select "One large window", "Start no client", uncheck "Native opengl" and check "Disable access control"<br>
+**For Windows, you can use Xming or VcXsrv:** If you use the latter, select "One large window", "Start no client", uncheck "Native opengl" and check "Disable access control"
-**For Mac, you can use XQuartz**<br>
+**For Mac, you can use XQuartz**

 More information here: https://documentation.sigma2.no/getting_started/ssh.html#x11-forwarding and here: https://documentation.sigma2.no/jobs/interactive_jobs.html#graphical-user-interface-in-interactive-jobs